metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Optional:

-- `hostname` (String) Hostname is the precise hostname to be used in the value of the 'Location'header in the response.When empty, the hostname of the request is used.No wildcards are allowed.
+- `hostname` (String) Hostname is the precise hostname to be used in the value of the 'Location' header in the response.
+When empty, the hostname of the request is used.
+No wildcards are allowed.
-- `path` (String) Path allows for redirection to a different path from theoriginal on the request.
-The path must start with aleading slash.Note: Only one of Path or Prefix can be defined.
+- `path` (String) Path allows for redirection to a different path from the original on the request.
+The path must start with a leading slash.
+Note: Only one of Path or Prefix can be defined.
-- `port` (Number) Port is the port to be used in the value of the 'Location'header in the response.When empty, port (if specified) of the request is used.
+- `port` (Number) Port is the port to be used in the value of the 'Location' header in the response.
+When empty, port (if specified) of the request is used.
-- `prefix` (String) Prefix defines the value to swap the matched prefix or path with.The prefix must start with a leading slash.Note: Only one of Path or Prefix can be defined.
+- `prefix` (String) Prefix defines the value to swap the matched prefix or path with.
+The prefix must start with a leading slash.
+Note: Only one of Path or Prefix can be defined.
-- `scheme` (String) Scheme is the scheme to be used in the value of the 'Location'header in the response.When empty, the scheme of the request is used.
+- `scheme` (String) Scheme is the scheme to be used in the value of the 'Location' header in the response.
+When empty, the scheme of the request is used.
 - `status_code` (Number) StatusCode is the HTTP status code to be used in response.